StefanSchroeder/co2meter/README.md

 * SSH is enabled by default.
 * If you don't connect a screen, you need some way to determine the IP-address, refer to the dietpi documentation.
 * The default *root* user has the default password *dietpi*.
-Change the password at the earliest opportunity.
 * The hostname is *dietpi*.

 After writing the image file to the SD-card, mount the card and edit the files *dietpi.txt* and *dietpi-wifi.txt* to match your setup and network.
 The only entries that I changed were:

 In *dietpi-wifi.txt*: